pohly/syncevolution/README.rst

                  backend=<caldav or carddav> \
                  username=<email address or user name> \
                  "password=!@#ABcd1234" \
-                 syncURL=<base URL of server, if auto-discovery is not supported>
+                 syncURL=<base URL of server, if server auto-discovery is not supported>

 Configuration templates for Google Calendar, Yahoo Calendar and a generic CalDAV/CardDAV server are included in SyncEvolution.
 The Yahoo